threefoldtecharchive/rivine/research/stellar/examples/accounts/readme.md

 - transfer.go

-Tranfers an amount from an account to a destination address
+Transfers an amount from an account to a destination address

 ## Rivine key conversion